 - A God Am I: The reason why he built a cult in the first place.
 He also comments to Kendra that he considers himself, as an immortal, to be above mortal people.Vandal Savage: Everyone here is sworn to live and die at my command.
 Why?
 Because to them I am a god!

-- Godzilla Threshold: He's such a monster that the only idea about dealing with him is to kill him, nothing else suffices.
-It's bad enough that when the Flash and Green Arrow disintegrate him before this series, neither hero feels a shred of remorse.
-Ironically, the only reason the Time Masters are helping him is because of a coming Alien Invasion that can only be stopped by a world united under Savage's banner.
+- Godzilla Threshold: The only reason the Time Masters are assisting him in taking over the world is because of a coming Alien Invasion that can only be stopped by a world united under Savage's banner.